 During the early years of the Civil War, bands of guerrillas and bushwhackers were harbored and supported by the people of some of the western counties of Missouri, from which they would make frequent raids across the border into Kansas.
-The most destructive of these raids was that made by the notorious William Quantrill upon the City of Lawrence, Kansas on August 21, 1863.
+The most destructive of these raids were made by the notorious William Quantrill upon the City of Lawrence, Kansas on August 21, 1863.
 The raid was devastating, leaving most of the town burned and about 180 men and boys dead.
 The attack was allegedly in retaliation for a civilian attack made on Osceola, Missouri by James H. Lane and Union forces two years earlier.

 As the ruins of the Lawrence Massacre were still smoldering, General Thomas Ewing, who was in command of the District of the Border, in charge of repelling guerilla raids, was severely criticized by the citizens of Kansas for his remissness.